AECOMGermantown/AECOMGermantown.github.io/README.md

 • Github repository with a stream setup based on GitFlow
 • Multiple Ubuntu web servers running Nginx on Amazon Web Services (AWS)
 • OSSEC for application sercurity monitoring & Monitor.US for continuous application monitoring
-• Docker as the application container • Bower & NPM as the Web Package Manager
+• Docker as the application container (docker pull hbostic/aecomgermantown_openfda)
+• Bower & NPM as the Web Package Manager
 • Google Analytics for user and site behavior reports that were factored into overall usability improvements

 Sprint Lifecycle – The 1-week sprint to build the prototype proceeded as follows: